6 Signs You Might Need a Gastroenterologist

 There’s Blood in Your Stool

 Bleeding is not normal.
-If you see blood in the toilet or on the toilet paper, or if you have unusually dark, tarry stools, it’s definitely time to see a gastroenterologist.
+If you see blood in the toilet or on the toilet paper, or if you have unusually dark, tarry stools, it’s definitely time to call the gastroenterologists at Digestive Health Center at (775) 600-4717 for an appointment.
 The most common cause of bleeding is hemorrhoids, which are easy to treat, but the bleeding could also indicate serious problems.

 Back to "Blog"